jr-devs/meetup/docs/lightning-talks.md

 - [Code Playground](https://code.sololearn.com/#py): Python, Java, C++, C, C#, Ruby, PHP

 Have other suggestions for online playgrounds?
 [Send a pull request](https://github.com/jr-devs/meetup/pull/new/master) and add to this list. 👍

+### Practice
+Hands-on practice is the best way to learn a new concept or topic.
+If possible, try to provide an opportunity for Jr Devs to practice the technology from your talk.

+Send them to one of the playgrounds above and give them a task to complete.
+Or provide a working example and have them make an adjustment or refactor a solution.
+The better and more meaningful an interaction with a new idea, the better the student's learning will be.

+## Ideas
+If you're interested in giving a lightning talk but need an idea, check out this [list of potential topics](https://github.com/SeanMcP/meetup/blob/master/docs/talk-topics.md).